 House of Hope’s Sunday Series invites well-known speakers to discuss key issues of our day and artists to share their artistic engagement with life and faith.

-Brooks possesses a special gift for bringing audiences face to face with the spirit of our times with humor, insight, and passion.
+David Brooks has a gift for bringing audiences face to face with the spirit of our times with humor, insight, and quiet passion.
+He is a keen observer of the American way of life and a savvy analyst of present-day politics and foreign affairs.

 Pulitzer Prize winner and writer Leonard Pitts, Jr. is the author of the bestseller, Becoming Dad: Black Men and the Journey to Fatherhood, a poignant account of the meaning of black fatherhood in the contemporary United States.
 His Miami Herald column on current affairs and human rights is syndicated in more than 250 newspapers.
 He has also won awards from the Society of Professional Journalists, the National Association of Black Journalists, the American Association of Sunday and Feature Editors, and the Simon Wiesenthal Center, among others.